jcorrego/zao/wp-content/plugins/woo-advanced-discounts/readme.txt

 == Changelog ==

+= 2.10 =
+* Fixed issue: error message in the site health section related to cURL error 28 and REST API
+* Fixed issue: wrong calculation of the subtotal when changing the shipping method in the cart
+* Added compatibility with WooCommerce 3.9

+= 2.9.1 =
+* Removed reviews ads

+= 2.9 =
+*  Fixed: bug related to the ads not being dismissed

+= 2.8 =
+* Added reviews request notice from the dashboard.
+* Fixed: wrong product price in the mini-cart when using the quantity based pricing feature.

+= 2.7 =
+* Added documentation and support links to the plugin admin menus

+= 2.6 =
+* Fixed bug related to the display of sales prices on the home page
+* Fixed issue related to the new text domain
+* Fixed mini cart issues

+= 2.5 =
+* The Plugin can be translated on Wordpress.org

+= 2.2 =
+* Fixed issue related to the wrong discounts dates
+* Fixed issue related to the wrong subtotal in the mini-cart when discount on variable product is applied

+= 2.1 =
+* Added compatibility with WooCommerce 3.6.4
+* Improved overall speed

 = 2.0 =
 * Improved overall speed
 * Fixed issue related to the wrong item price in the mini-cart

 = 1.9 =
-* Added compatibility with woocommerce 3.5.5
+* Added compatibility with WooCommerce 3.5.5

 = 1.8 =
-* Compatibility issues with woocommerce 3.5.3
+* Compatibility issues with WooCommerce 3.5.3
-* Fixed issue related to wrong subtotal in the mini-cart when quantity based pricing discount is applied
+* Fixed issue related to the wrong subtotal in the mini-cart when quantity based pricing discount is applied

 = 1.7 =
-* Fixed compatibility issues with woocommerce 3.5.1
+* Fixed compatibility issues with WooCommerce 3.5.1
 * Fixed issue related to the display of the pricing table on the product page when rule type "step" is selected

 = 1.6 =